Charles the Bold: Ascension

 On 12 June 1467, Philip the Good suddenly fell ill.
-For the next few days, he could hardly breathe and constantly vomited.
-Charles was summoned from Ghent to immediately come to his father.
-By the time he arrived, Philip had fallen unconscious and was struggling to breathe; he died on 15 June.
-Charles arranged for his father's funeral to be held in St. Donatian's Cathedral; the funeral was attended by 1200 people from both Charles's and Philip's households.
-The cathedral was lit by 1400 candles which heated the inside of the church so much that holes had to be made in the windows to cool the air.
-Charles showed extreme emotions during the funeral: he shook, trembled, pulled his hair, and kept shouting and crying.
-The Court Chronicler, Georges Chastellain, doubted the sincerity of Charles's distress, expressing astonishment that he could show such emotion.
+Over the following days, he could hardly breathe and vomited repeatedly.
+Charles was summoned from Ghent to come to his father at once.
+By the time he arrived, Philip had fallen unconscious and died on 15 June.
+Charles arranged for his father's funeral to be held in St. Donatian's Cathedral.
+It was attended by 1,200 people from the households of both Charles and Philip.
+The cathedral was lit by 1,400 candles, which heated the inside of the church so much that holes had to be made in the windows to cool the air.
+During the funeral, Charles displayed intense emotion: he shook, trembled, pulled his hair, and repeatedly shouted and wept.
+The court chronicler, Georges Chastellain, doubted the sincerity of his distress and expressed astonishment that he could show such emotion.

-Fourteen days later, Charles officially became the Duke of Burgundy.
-In celebration, he paraded through the city of Ghent on 28 June 1467, emulating Caesar.
-This Joyous Entry caused an uproar in the city.
-The people demanded an end to the humiliating penalties imposed on them after the revolt of 1449.
-Charles left the city with his daughter, the ten-year-old Mary, and the treasure kept by Philip the Good in the Prinsenhof of Ghent.
-The following January, Charles coerced the mayors of Ghent into asking for his pardon.
-Then, he abolished their governmental rights and announced that only he could appoint the town government, in contravention of Philip IV's constitution of 1301.
+Fourteen days later, Charles formally assumed the title of Duke of Burgundy.
+In celebration, he made a Joyous Entry into Ghent on 28 June 1467, emulating Caesar.
+The entry provoked unrest in the city.
+The people demanded an end to the humiliating penalties imposed after the revolt of 1449.
+Charles left Ghent with his ten-year-old daughter Mary and the treasure kept by Philip at the Prinsenhof.
+The following January, he coerced the mayors of Ghent into asking for his pardon.
+He then abolished their governmental rights and announced that only he could appoint the town government, in contravention of Philip IV's constitution of 1301.